Aikusya/Laborotory1/README.md

 # Assigment 1
-# exercise 8
+# exercise 9
-Check if the string consist only of digits
+Calculate the binomial coefficient
 ------------------------------------------------------
 package com.company;
 import java.util.Scanner;

 public class Main {
-    public static void main (String[] args) {
+    public static void main(String[] args) {
-// Input any string
         Scanner scanner = new Scanner(System.in);
-        String string = scanner.next();
+        // User inputs two numbers
+        System.out.println("Enter two numbers:");
-        int n = string.length() - 1;
+        int n = scanner.nextInt();
-// Check the string
-        check(string, n);
+        int k = scanner.nextInt();
+        int result = binomialCoefficient(n, k);
+        System.out.println("The binomial coefficient of " + n + " and " + k + " is " + result);
     }

-    // check method is used to check if the input string consists of digits or not static void check(String string, int n) {
-        if(n == 0){
-            if(Character.isDigit(string.charAt(n))){
-                System.out.println("YES");
-                return;
+     //binomialCoefficient calculates the binomial coefficient of two numbers using recursion. static int binomialCoefficient(int n, int k) {
+        if (k < 0 || k > n) {
+            return 0;
         }
-            else{
-                System.out.println("NO");
-                return;
+        if (k == 0 || k == n) {
+            return 1;
         }
+        return binomialCoefficient(n - 1, k - 1) + binomialCoefficient(n - 1, k);
     }
-        if(Character.isDigit(string.charAt(n))){
-            check(string, n - 1);
 }
-        else{
-            System.out.println("NO");
-            return;
-        }
-    }
-}
 -----------------------------------------------------
 The code is divided into the following components:

 main method: It serves as the entry point of the program.
-The user is prompted to enter any string, and then the program calls the check method to check if the string consists only of digits.
+The user is prompted to enter two numbers, and then the program calls the binomialCoefficient method to calculate the binomial coefficient of the two numbers.
+The result is printed to the console.

-check method: This method recursively checks if the characters in the string are digits or not.
-It takes the input string and the index of the character to check as input.
-If the index reaches 0, the method checks if the character at that position is a digit using Character.isDigit().
-If it is, the method prints "YES" and returns.
-If it's not a digit, the method prints "NO" and returns.
-If the index is not 0, the method checks if the character at that position is a digit.
-If it is, the method calls itself recursively with the updated index (decremented by 1).
-If it's not a digit, the method prints "NO" and returns.
+binomialCoefficient method: This method recursively calculates the binomial coefficient of two numbers.
+It takes the first number n and the second number k as input.
+The method first checks if the value of k is outside the valid range (less than 0 or greater than n).
+If so, it returns 0 since the binomial coefficient is not valid.
+Next, it checks if k is 0 or equal to n, which are the base cases where the binomial coefficient is 1.
+If neither of the base cases is met, the method recursively calls itself with the parameters n - 1 and k - 1, and n - 1 and k, and adds the results together.

-1. INPUT: 4541545
+1. INPUT: 10, 5
-   OUTPUT: YES
+   OUTPUT: 252

-3. INPUT: 54515f5151
+3. INPUT: 5, 4
-   OUTPUT: NO
+   OUTPUT: 5

-4. INPUT: 5532
+4. INPUT: 9, 3
-   OUTPUT: YES
+   OUTPUT: 84